KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/ws3-box-model-layout/3hero.md

 <summary>
 Need a little help?
 Expand this section for guidance.
 </summary>
-Add "margin-bottom:20px;" to the existing style ".hero h2".
+Add "margin-bottom: 20px;" to the existing style ".hero h2".
 </details>
    {% endhint %}